savannahostrowski/savannah.dev/content/posts/raspberry-pi-cluster.md

 ### Step 4: Write the `docker-compose.yml` for your services

 Time to get to defining our services!
-In this case, I had two websites I wanted to host: 1) my [personal website](https://savannahostrowski.com) (where you're reading this post!) and 2) an [uber-professional website](https://getshreked.com) that is an inside joke.
+In this case, I had two websites I wanted to host: 1) my [personal website](https://savannahostrowski.com) (where you're reading this post!) and 2) an [uber-professional website](https://getshreked.com) that's an inside joke.

 If you're familiar with Docker, this part is quite straightforward.
 I had already pushed my website images up to Docker Hub, so this was a pretty quick operation.
 The only Swarm-specific thing I needed to do is to tell Docker that I had a custom network called `arrakis` and then make sure that my services connect to it.